bloominstituteoftechnology/User-Interface/README.md

 The HTML structure is already in the project, you can use that as a guide for your CSS. **If you want to stretch yourself, delete the HTML and start from scratch.**

 ### Challenge 1: `display:inline-block`
-You are to only use `display:inline-block` and the box model CSS properites to get as much of the layout done as you can.
-If this is your first time coding HTML and CSS, just try to get the top half of the page done.
+Only use `display:inline-block` and box model CSS properites to layout the [Great Idea design.](design-files/desktop.jpg).

 ***Useful Resource: [Layout Using inline-block](http://learnlayout.com/inline-block-layout.html)***

 ***Objectives:***
 - Style the provided HTML using `display:inline-block` and box model CSS properties only.
-- Try to make your styles match as close to the [design files as possible.](design-files/great-idea-example.jpg)
+- Try to make your styles match as close to the [desktop design](design-files/desktop.jpg) as you can.
 - Aim for coding the whole page from navigation all the way to the footer
 - **Stretch Goal**: Delete the provided HTML and build your own file.

 ### Challenge 2: `display: flexbox`
 Building layouts with `flexbox` is way more fun compared to inline-block but `flexbox` comes with a lot more things to learn.
-This challenge is to use the [same layout design file](design-files/great-idea-example.jpg) as challenge 1 but now you will use flexbox to control your layout isntead of `inline-block`.
+This challenge is to use the [same layout design file](design-files/desktop.jpg) as challenge 1 but now you will use flexbox to control your layout isntead of `inline-block`.

 ***Useful Resource: [Flexbox Guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)***